werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

 permalink: advanced/ci_cd/run_in_container/use_docker_container.html
 ---

-> NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
-Building images without the Docker server is still experimental, however, it is the only recommended mode.
+> NOTICE: werf supports building images _with the Docker server_ or _with Buildah_.
+This page contains information applicable only to the mode _with Buildah_.
+Buildah supports building either Dockerfile images or stapel images.

-## Build images without the Docker server (NEW!)
+## Build images with Buildah (recommended)

-> NOTICE: For now, only the Dockerfile image builder is available for this type of builds.
-The Stapel image builder will be available soon.
+This method supports building Dockerfile images or stapel images.

 There is an official image with werf 1.2 for this method (1.1 is not supported): `registry.werf.io/werf/werf`.